SBrokaw/intro-algorithms-and-machine-learning-skycak/README.md

 Skycak, J. (2021).
 Selection, Bubble, Insertion, and Counting Sort.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/selection-bubble-insertion-and-counting-sort/

 Skycak, J. (2021).
 Merge Sort and Quicksort.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/merge-sort-and-quicksort/

+Skycak, J. (2021).
+Reduced Row Echelon Form and Applications to Matrix Arithmetic.
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/reduced-row-echelon-form-and-applications-to-matrix-arithmetic/